Psychology 102 (PSYC 102) Library Research Guide (Croft)

 1. Identify the KEY CONCEPT(S) of your chosen topic, for example: drug abuse.
 You may need to read ahead in your textbook if you are assigned a topic not covered in class yet.

 2. Make a list of RELATED SEARCH TERMS for each concept you can include to increase your results.
-If a simple search for drug abuse, for instance, is not providing a large enough pool of results, you may wish to add more keywords that represent similar or synonymous concepts: alcohol abuse, drug dependency, drug addiction, etc. Use the boolean connector OR in-between each related search term.
+If a simple search for drug abuse, for instance, is not providing a large enough pool of results, you may wish to add more keywords that represent similar or synonymous concepts: alcohol abuse, drug dependency, drug addiction, etc. Use the Boolean connector OR in-between each related search term.

 TIP: BOOLEAN OPERATORS allow you to combine terms to narrow or broaden your searches.